Illuminator-team/Illuminator/User guide document.md

         <message>h2_gen</message>
         <more>h2_in</more>
    ```
-   The `connection.xml` file can be build through hard draw in the web my script software through run the script `drawpptx.py`, draw what you want to connect in the simulation case study,
+   The `connection.xml` file can be built through the hard draw in the web my script software by running the script `drawpptx.py`, draw what you want to connect in the simulation case study,
-   save what you drawed as `example.pptx`, and finally run the `readppt_connectionxml.py` to set the `connection.xml`.
+   save what you drew as `example.pptx`, and finally, run the `readppt_connectionxml.py` to set the `connection.xml`.
-3. The model parameters, how to show the results and if we do the real time simulation are set in the file `buildmodelse.py`.
+3. The model parameters, how to show the results, and if we do the real-time simulation are set in the file `buildmodelse.py`.
 	```
 	Battery_initialset = {'initial_soc': 20}
 	Battery_set = {'max_p': 500, 'min_p': -500, 'max_energy': 500,